craftcms/docs/docs/commerce/1.x/docs/shipping-methods.md

 ### getCpEditUrl()

-Returns a control panel URL to a place where you can configure this shipping method’s rules.
+Returns a Control Panel URL to a place where you can configure this shipping method’s rules.
 Return an empty string if the method has no link.

 ### getRules()